-We can’t really say for now how it’ll go with the AHG project, if it’ll prove profitable or not.
+We can’t really say for now how it’ll go with the AHG project if it’ll prove profitable or not.
 It’s still trying to go mainstream yet.
 But with Royallabs Technologies, and the repertoire of projects waiting in line to get the nod, Victor and I have finally incorporated an idea we nursed over a decade ago to build devices that makes people’s lives easier.
-And the Auto Hyrogauge is good start.
+And the Auto Hyrogauge is a good start.

 For more details on the Auto Hydrogauge and other engineering projects I’m involved in, please check out the Royallabs Technologies Facebook page.